daudix/daudix.one/content/blog/gemini-exploring-the-cozy-world-of-capsules-and-space/index.md

 +++
-title = "Gemini: Exploring the Cozy World of Capsules and Space" date = 2023-06-12
+title = "Gemini: Exploring the Cozy World of Capsules and Space" description = "Understanding what Gemini is, what are Capsules and Gemlogs, and modern-day use of retro image techniques and text-based art." date = 2023-06-12
 [taxonomies]
 tags = ["Gemini", "Dithering", "ASCII"]